fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 ###### webhook_settings.host_status_webhook.days_count

-Number of days that hosts need to be offline for to count as part of the percentage.
+Number of days that hosts need to be offline to count as part of the percentage.

 - Optional setting, required if webhook is enabled (integer).
 - Default value: `0`.